skilesare/ICRC/ICRCs/ICRC-60/readme.md

 |:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|
 |60|Dynamic NFT Metadata Interface|Austin Fatheree - @skilesare|TBD|Idea|Standards Track - NFT, Metadata|TBD|

+## 1. Overview

-ICRC-60 extends the ICRC-59 standard to define the interface for Non-Fungible Tokens (NFTs) on the Internet Computer with dynamic metadata that can change post-minting.
+ICRC-60 extends the ICRC-59 standard to define the interface for **Non-Fungible Tokens (NFTs)** on the Internet Computer with **dynamic metadata** that can change post-minting.
 This standard outlines the protocols for minting, burning, updating, and querying dynamic NFTs and their metadata, ensuring compatibility with ICRC-59, ICRC-3, ICRC-56, and other related protocols.

-This standard caters to NFTs whose metadata and possibly associated file content may need to be altered or updated after minting, providing a structured approach for these interactions.

-## 1. Overview

-### 1.1 Goals
+### Goals

-The primary goal of the ICRC-60 ("Dynamic NFT Metadata Interface") standard is to extend the foundational principles established in ICRC-59 to facilitate the creation, management, and interaction with Non-Fungible Tokens (NFTs) that feature dynamic metadata capabilities on the Internet Computer ecosystem.
-These NFTs, unlike their static counterparts, are designed to allow for the modification of their metadata properties post-minting.
-The specific objectives of ICRC-60 include:

 1. **Enable Dynamic Metadata Amendments**: To provide a standardized framework that supports the modification of NFT metadata after the initial minting process.
 This includes both the refinement of existing metadata fields and the addition of new information as the NFT evolves.